stephenlenzi/hpc_scripts/README.md

 <img width="781" height="758" alt="image" src="https://github.com/user-attachments/assets/2de75d6c-7f75-424f-8715-4d09fdac7285" />

+CRITICAL: the path to remote data folder should be set to the full path from /ceph/ up to the folder you have mounted.
+Usually this is the lab folder i.e.  /ceph/margrie/.

 ### Example output

 You should get two files out - one that stores the command for each slurm job as a single line e.g. "commands_brainreg.txt" and another